Super-Visions/sv-geolocation/README.md

 1. Latitude from the object.
 2. Longitude from the object.
-3. width from datamodel.
+3. Width from datamodel.
-4. height from datamodel.
+4. Height from datamodel.
 5. API key from configuration.
 6. Zoom from configuration.